The Northern Echo: History

 For five years Harold Evans (former deputy editor of the Manchester Evening News) was editor of the paper, which was a time he "loved".
 One of his campaigns resulted in a national programme for the detection of cervical cancer.
 He also campaigned against air pollution on Teesside and for the floodlighting of Durham Cathedral.
 When Evans left the Echo in 1967, he moved to London as editor of The Sunday Times.
 Evans has said of his time at the Echo: It has 99,000 circulation when I went there; when I left it had 114,000.
 It spread over a very large area; two English counties and a couple of cities.
 It was a morning paper competing against nine national dailies produced in London and Manchester, three regional morning [papers] and two or three evening [papers], so [it had] intense competition in the North East of England, where most of the readers were coal miners and industrial workers, but in the south a belt of farmers and gentry, so it was a fascinating social market to reach.
 I took from my American experience a zest for investigative journalism, and campaigned about air pollution and many other things, the most interesting one in a way was that I campaigned for an inquiry into a man who had been hanged for a murder he didn't do, the famous John Christie case ...
 After a year of campaigning from the North East of England I got a national inquiry into the Evans hanging.

 Recent events

 Today, The Northern Echo is owned by Newsquest (Yorkshire and North East) Ltd. According to the Audit Bureau of Circulations during the second half of 2010, The Northern Echo sold on average approximately 42,000 copies daily.
 It has four editions covering Darlington, county Durham, North Yorkshire and Teesside.
 In June 2008, the newspaper announced it would reduce the number of editions to two.

-Although traditionally a broadsheet, since 26 February 2007 the newspaper has been published in a tabloid format.
-The newspaper transformed itself from a broadsheet to a tabloid in a one-year transition process, beginning with Saturday editions on 14 January 2006.
+Although traditionally a broadsheet, since 26 February 2007 the newspaper has been published in a compact (tabloid) format.
+The newspaper transformed itself from a broadsheet to a compact in a one-year transition process, beginning with Saturday editions on 14 January 2006.

 The Northern Echo has a number of sister publications, including the weekly Darlington & Stockton Times and the free Advertiser series.

 In recent years, the web edition has used a paywall - allowing a limited number of articles to be viewed free.